 The great thing about having a passion for cars is that you have a lot of company.
 Almost every community hosts its own car celebration.
-You can find a comprehensive listing of this year’s Pacific Northwest car events here.
+You can find a comprehensive listing of this year’s Pacific Northwest car events at a website called OldRide.
 Keep reading below for our own hand-picked, kid-tested guide to car attractions to visit with your family, plus a list of other upcoming car shows, touch-a-truck events and more.

 Where: 2702 E. D. St., Tacoma

 Cost: $18 for adults; $10–$14 for youth and students; kids ages 5 and under are free; $5 to park in the museum’s lot

 America’s Car Museum opened in 2012 and everything inside is sleek and modern.
 The building is intuitively laid out with gentle ramps winding down to the four levels of exhibits.
 Pace yourself so you save enough time for the large children’s area on the lowest level.

 ACM offers lots of hands-on activities for kids that are included with admission.
 Snap a photo in a 1923 Buick touring car, race pinewood derby cars and play an interactive touch-screen game in a 1998 Ford Mustang.
 My kids’ favorite stop in the museum is climbing into a 1922 Dodge Standard A Roadster and pretending to drive.
 For a small fee, you can also try a racing simulator ($8) or slot cars ($3).
 New this year is a VIP tour for exclusive up close and personal access ($25–$33).

 The museum has more than 300 vehicles on display, from classics to sport cars to just plain unusual, such as the Flintmobile from the 1994 "Flintstones" movie.